-The Nanuya Resort is quite small and runs on solar power, I believe – definitely a good thing.
+The Nanuya Resort is quite small and runs totally on solar power I believe – definitely a good thing.

-What I didn’t think looked that great was the fake grass along the bar/restaurant and running along the waterfront pathways to the resort – a tad tacky.
+What doesn’t look great is the fake grass along the bar restaurant and running along the waterfront pathways to the resort – a tad tacky.

 Day 12 – Natuvalo Bay (Navitis Island)

 A 15NM sail from the Blue Lagoon sees us anchored in beautiful Natuvalo Bay.
 Although the wind abated, it is still overcast and quite chilly.